RiddhiDubey05/V-SeedAssignment/README.md

-**Homepage Recreation (Nuxt 3 + Vue 3 + TailwindCSS)**
+***Homepage Recreation — Nuxt 3***

-This project recreates the Figma home page design using Nuxt 3, fully responsive, with a mobile menu toggle as the interactive element.
+This project recreates the provided Figma home page design using Nuxt 3, focusing on visual fidelity, responsiveness, and clean component structure.

-**Tech Stack**
+Pixelay was used to verify layout accuracy against the original design.

+***Tech Stack***

 Framework: Nuxt 3 (Vue 3)